danieljharvey/functional-programming-is-boring/big-lesson6.md

 // type ApiRequest = { name: string, age: number }
 ```

-- When it validates, it returns our old friend `Either`
+- When it validates, it returns out old friend `Either`

 ```typescript
 import * as t from 'io-ts'